CampusIoT/datasets/LR-FHSS/balloons/README.md

 - `data_rate`: The corresponding LoRa data rate, for LR-FHSS, it goes from `DR8` to `DR11`
 - `tx_power_dbm`: Tx power of the frame, goes from 0 to 16 dBm.
 - `rssi_dbm`: Received signal intensity, in dBm
-- `nacell_number`: Id of the ballon that sent the frame, goes from 1 to 3
+- `ballon_id`: Id of the ballon that sent the frame, goes from 1 to 3
 - `estimated_lat_lon_alt`: Estimated position of the ballon when the end device sent the frame

 The values are directly avaliable from the gateway logs, except for:
 - the `data_rate`, which is infered from the `coding_rate` and `channel_width`.
-- the `nacell_number`, infered from the `dev_addr`
+- the `ballon_id`, infered from the `dev_addr`
 - the `estimated_lat_lon_alt`, infered from the `rx_timestamp_ms` and the logs from the IRMA gps tracker on the balloons.

 ## Flight

-A detailed explanation of the aim of the flight and module installed on board is available on the [Thingsat repository](https://gricad-gitlab.univ-grenoble-alpes.fr/thingsat/public/-/tree/master/balloons/2024-05-24).
+A detailed explanation of the aim of the flight and modules installed on board is available on the [Thingsat repository](https://gricad-gitlab.univ-grenoble-alpes.fr/thingsat/public/-/tree/master/balloons/2024-05-24).
+There are also pictures.

 ## Authors
 - Florent Dobler (Université Genoble Alpes LIG)